Skip navigation

 Clements, M.S.

-John Clements, M.S. is a Principal Application Architect in the Technology Solutions Department at American Institutes for Research (AIR).
-He is responsible for leading the technical effort for multiple projects.
-On those projects he collaborates with other project stakeholders to define system requirements and project needs.
+John Clements, M.S., is a Principal Application Architect in the Technology Solutions Department at AIR.
+He is responsible for leading the technical effort for multiple projects, in which he collaborates with other project stakeholders to define system requirements and project needs.
 He then directs and works with development teams to define application and data architectures for systems that satisfy those requirements.
-His teams primarily use Python and .NET for development frameworks and PostgreSQL and SQL Server for data managements.
+His teams primarily use Python and .NET for development frameworks and PostgreSQL and SQL Server for data management.
 Mr. Clements defines modern cloud-native applications that run in the Amazon’s cloud AWS and Microsoft’s Azure.

 Shareese